RESIDENTIAL WATER HEATING

 High hot water production.

-Not net metered or tied to utility grid; not subject to utility monitoring!
+Not net-metered or tied to utility grid; not subject to utility monitoring!

 Reliable and long-lasting if well designed and installed.